Featured within the Which? Report on Gap Insurance.

 You can make a claim for two different repairs at the same time (you may have caught both the front and rear alloy on a kerb at the same time).
 This will count as two claims on your policy and a call out/excess charge may be payable for both claims.

 No. You must report any damage as soon as you see it.
 The reason for this is that any exposed metal surface my see water ingress.
 This can further damage the alloy and make any repair impossible.
+We ask that you contact the claims team as soon as you can, no more than 30 days from the incident that caused the damage.
+If the damage is reported outside this timescale we cannot guarantee a claim can be processed.

 Do claims carry over if I do not make 4 in a year?